-Practice Statement No 2
+Practice Statement 2

 Rule 21.3 – Site visits and meetings with management

-Under Rule 21.3 any information given to one offeror or potential offeror must, on request, be given equally and promptly to another offeror or bona fide potential offeror even if that other offeror is less welcome.
-In the absence of such a requirement, a competing, and in the eyes of the offeree company board perhaps less welcome, offeror might be dissuaded from bidding and the shareholders of the offeree company might therefore be deprived of the opportunity to consider another, potentially more favourable, offer.
+Under Rule 21.3, the offeree board must, on request, equally and promptly provide an offeror or bona fide potential offeror with all information that it has provided, and that it provides in the seven days following the request, to another offeror or potential offeror.
+In the absence of such a requirement, a competing, and in the view of the offeree board less welcome, offeror might be dissuaded from bidding and the shareholders of the offeree company might therefore be deprived of the opportunity to consider another, potentially more favourable, offer.

 The Executive recognises that it may not be possible to replicate exactly the same site visit or management access for a subsequent offeror as was given to the first offeror, but considers that the offeree company and its financial adviser are responsible for ensuring, as far as practicable, that the subsequent offeror is afforded equivalent access and equality of treatment.
-In the case of a meeting, and consistent with Note 1 on Rule 21.3, offeree company management would not be required to provide specific items of information to the subsequent offeror at that meeting unless the specific information requested had previously been provided to another offeror or potential offeror.
 Should there be any dispute as to whether the provisions of Rule 21.3 have been complied with, the relevant financial adviser will be expected to satisfy the Panel that they have been.

 The Executive should be consulted in cases of doubt.

 Practice Statements are issued by the Panel Executive to provide informal guidance to companies involved in takeovers and practitioners as to how the Executive normally interprets and applies relevant provisions of the Takeover Code in certain circumstances.
 Practice Statements do not form part of the Code.
 Accordingly, they are not binding on the Executive or the Panel and are not a substitute for consulting the Executive to establish how the Code applies in a particular case.
-All Practice Statements issued by the Executive are available on the Panel’s website at www.thetakeoverpanel.org.uk.

 12 February 2004